kennycason/cellular-automata-pokemon-types/README.md

 <img src="/data/balanced_16_types_1.png?raw=true" width="300"/>
 <img src="/data/balanced_16_types_2.png?raw=true" width="300"/>

-As mentioned above, large N Typed simulations have a hard time getting started due to the lower probability of having neigbors that they can win over.
+As mentioned above, large N Typed simulations have a hard time getting started due to the lower probability of having neighbors that they can win over.
 The below images show the formation of a hole that opened, and spread.
-Sadly hoewver, the CA died a slow death as entropy won.
+Sadly however, the CA died a slow death as entropy won.

 <table>
 <tr><td>